nasa-jpl/open-source-rover/README.md

    * Electrical debugging
    * Wiring
    * Electrical Safety
  * __Software:__ The rover's brain is a Raspberry Pi.
-Included in this repository is all the software ready to run the rover, but some  knowledge is required for getting everything up and ready on the Raspberry Pi:
-   * Basic Linux familiarity
-   * Basic Python familiarity
+All code can be found in the [osr-rover-code](https://github.com/nasa-jpl/osr-rover-code) repository along with step-by-step instructions to set it up.
+Basic familiarity with Linux, ROS, and Python will be helpful though.

 Most of the above are skills that you can learn and pick up fairly quickly from watching videos and doing research on the internet, and throughout the project we try to give supplemental information on some of these as well.
 See the build documents for more information.